snok/drf-openapi-tester/README.rst

         They are included to give you a quick indication of how the package functions.
     </p>
     <p align="center">
-        If you decide to implement Django OpenAPI Response Tester functions, it's better to read the <a href="https://django-openapi-tester.readthedocs.io/">docs</a>.
+        If you decide to implement Django OpenAPI Tester functions, it's better to read the <a href="https://django-openapi-tester.readthedocs.io/">docs</a>.
     </p>

 --------------